aditi1800/mongo-secret/README.md

 ### 6. Provide Atlas instance name in format: wo-<env>-<instance> Ex. wo-dev-lcap.

+### 7. Provide instance size for cluster Ex.
+M10.

+Atlas provides different instance sizes, each with a default storage capacity and RAM size.
+The instance size you select is used for all the data-bearing servers in your cluster.

+### 8. Provide disk size in GB.
+The minimum disk size for dedicated clusters is 10GB.

 ### 7. VPC Peering (not needed for dev environmet)

 For peering VPC and Mongo cluster -